freebeiro/mcp-postman/README.md

-# MCP Postman Server
+# Postman MCP Server

-This project is a Cloudflare Workers MCP (Model Context Protocol) server.
-It allows for executing remote procedure calls (RPCs) from clients that support the MCP protocol.
+A Model Context Protocol (MCP) server built with Cloudflare Workers that provides Postman/Newman capabilities to AI assistants like Claude.

+## Overview

+The Postman MCP Server is a Cloudflare Worker that provides a simple interface for AI assistants to:

+1. **Test Scenario Management** - Create and manage test scenarios using Postman collections
+2. **Mock Server Generation** - Generate mock servers based on Postman collections
+3. **API Testing** - Run tests against APIs using Newman (Postman's command-line collection runner)

+This server is designed to be used with Claude and other AI assistants that support the Model Context Protocol (MCP).

 ## Features

-- **Seamless AI Integration**: Connect directly with Claude AI to execute API calls
+- **Seamless AI Integration**: Connect directly with Claude AI to execute Postman operations
 - **SOLID Principles**: Built following best practices for maintainable code
 - **Cloudflare Workers**: Global deployment with fast response times
 - **Easy to Extend**: Simple framework for adding new API methods